-Our wide range of ATEX explosion proof fans are suitable for zone 1 and zone 2 gas or dust ATEX atmospheres where there is a potential for explosive atmospheres in line with ATEX 94/9/EC ATEX regulations.
+Our wide range of award nominated ATEX explosion proof fans are suitable for zone 1 and zone 2 gas, or zone 21 and 22 dust ATEX atmospheres where there is a potential for explosive atmospheres in line with relevant ATEX regulations 2014/34/EU.
 For more information about ATEX gas and dust zones view our technical page here.
-Talk to our experienced team to discuss ATEX ventilation fans that are suitable for your application.
+Talk to our experienced team to discuss ATEX fans for explosive atmospheres that are suitable for your application.
 We always advise that you have been made aware of the correct ATEX zone by a certified ATEX consultant before contacting us, this ensures we can provide the safest industrial ATEX fan to suit the explosive atmosphere that you’re operating in.
 Choosing an ATEX explosion proof fan is a specialised area and a decision should not be taken lightly, we can only advise on a suitable fan based upon the information that you provide.

 Useful ATEX Information